- What other names is Vitamin K known by?

 An increased understanding of the role of vitamin K in the body beyond blood clotting led some researchers to suggest that the recommended amounts for dietary intake of vitamin K be increased.
 In 2001, the National Institute of Medicine Food and Nutrition Board increased their recommended amounts of vitamin K slightly, but refused to make larger increases.
 They explained there wasn't enough scientific evidence to make larger increases in the recommended amount of vitamin K.

 - Preventing bleeding problems in newborns with low levels of vitamin K (hemorrhagic disease).
-Giving vitamin K1 by mouth or as an injection into the muscles can prevent bleeding problems in newborns.
+Giving vitamin K1 by mouth or as a shot into the muscle helps prevent bleeding problems in newborns.
+Shots seem to work the best.

 - Treating and preventing bleeding problems in people with low levels of the blood clotting protein prothrombin.
 Taking vitamin K1 by mouth or as an injection into the vein can prevent and treat bleeding problems in people with low levels of prothrombin due to using certain medications.

 - An inherited bleeding disorder called vitamin K-dependent clotting factors deficiency (VKCFD).
-Taking vitamin K by mouth or injecting it intravenously (by IV) helps prevent bleeding in individuals with VKCFD.
+Taking vitamin K by mouth or as an injection into the vein can help prevent bleeding in people with VKCFD.

 - Reversing the effects of too much warfarin used to prevent blood clotting.
-Taking vitamin K1 by mouth or as in injection into the vein can counteract too much anticoagulation caused by warfarin.
-However, injecting vitamin K1 under the skin does not seem to be effective.
-Taking vitamin K along with warfarin also seems to help stabilize blood clotting time in people taking warfarin, especially those who have low vitamin K levels.
+Taking vitamin K1 by mouth or as in injection into the vein can reverse too much blood clotting caused by warfarin.
+However, injecting vitamin K1 under the skin does not seem to work.
+Taking vitamin K along with warfarin also seems to help stabilize blood clotting time in people taking warfarin.
+It works best in people who have low vitamin K levels.

 Possibly Ineffective for...

 - Bleeding within the fluid-filled areas (ventricles) of the brain (intraventricular hemorrhage).
-Giving vitamin K to women at risk for very preterm births might reduce the severity of intraventricular hemorrhage in preterm infants.
-However, it does not seem to prevent intraventricular hemorrhage nor the brain injuries associated with intraventricular hemorrhage.
+Giving vitamin K to women at risk for very preterm births does not seem to prevent bleeding in the brain of preterm infants.
+It also doesn't seem to reduce the risk of nerve injury caused by these bleeds.

 Insufficient Evidence to Rate Effectiveness for...

 - Breast cancer.
-Population research suggests that higher dietary intake of vitamin K2 is linked with a lower risk of developing breast cancer.
+Research suggests that higher dietary intake of vitamin K2 is linked with a lower risk of developing breast cancer.

 - Cystic fibrosis.
 People with cystic fibrosis can have low levels of vitamin K due to problems digesting fat.
 Taking a combination of vitamins A, D, E, and K seems to improve vitamin K levels in people with cystic fibrosis who have trouble digesting fat.
-Also, early research suggests that taking vitamin K by mouth for can enhance the production of osteocalcin, which plays a role in the body's bone-building and metabolic regulation.
-However, there is no reliable evidence suggesting it improves overall health in people with cystic fibrosis.
+Also, early research shows that taking vitamin K by mouth for can enhance the production of osteocalcin.
+Osteocalcin plays a role in the body's bone-building and metabolic regulation.
+But there is no reliable evidence suggesting that vitamin K improves overall health in people with cystic fibrosis.

 - Diabetes.
-Early research suggests that taking a multivitamin fortified with vitamin K1 does not lower the risk of developing diabetes compared to taking a regular multivitamin.
+Early research shows that taking a multivitamin fortified with vitamin K1 does not lower the risk of developing diabetes compared to taking a regular multivitamin.

 - High cholesterol.
 There is early evidence that vitamin K2 might lower cholesterol in people on dialysis with high cholesterol levels.

 - Liver cancer.
-Taking vitamin K2 does not seem to prevent liver cancer from recurring after curative or possibly curative treatment.
-However, some early research suggests that vitamin K2 might prevent the development of liver cancer in people with liver cirrhosis.
+Taking vitamin K2 does not seem to prevent liver cancer recurrence.
+But some early research shows that taking vitamin K2 reduces the risk of liver cancer in people with liver cirrhosis.

 - Lung cancer.
-Early research suggests that higher dietary intake of vitamin K2 is linked with a reduced risk of lung cancer and lung cancer-related death.
+Early research suggests that higher intake of vitamin K2 from food is linked with a reduced risk of lung cancer and lung cancer-related death.
 Dietary intake of vitamin K1 does not seem to be linked with a reduced risk of these events.

 - Prostate cancer.
 Early research suggests that higher dietary intake of vitamin K2, but not vitamin K1, is linked with a reduced risk of prostate cancer.